ApplicationsOfLanguageModels/course-website-S2025/home.md

 ---

-## Course Policy

-Detailed course policy for this course, including information on the learning methodology, grade distribution, plagiarism policies, and other guidelines, can be found [here](#).

----

 ## About

 This course provides an in-depth exploration of the **principles and applications of modern language models**, including both **Large Language Models (LLMs)** and **Small Language Models (SLMs)**.
 Topics include the foundations of language models, their applications in **Education** and **Healthcare**, and their use in broader domains like customer service, legal tech, and software development.
 The course emphasizes the **design and implementation of agentic frameworks** for real-world challenges and critically examines the **ethical implications** of deploying language models in sensitive domains.